-As product managers and developers working on complex web applications, we know too well the frustration of having to wrangle a bug fix that could have been avoided.
-So, we started thinking...
+Having worked on complex web applications, we know too well the frustration of having to wrangle a bug fix that could have been avoided.
+So, we started thinking.

-It's simply impossible for a developer to QA and account for every little detail, especially on the front-end.
+As a developer, it's simply impossible to account for every little detail, especially on the front-end.
 End-to-end tests can be incredibly tedious to code and execute.
 After hours of work on a feature, it would be nice to rely on a dependable resource that could help track down those last few imperfections.

-As a product manager, it's crucial to explore and interact with new versions of an application.
-To find bugs, of course, but also to determine areas for improvement and opportunities to embellish a feature set.
-A PM knows their product inside and out; quality is a necessity, as is the requirement to make sure that sales and support teams can focus on being customer obsessed.
-Efficiently uncovering bugs that have the potential to create a poor customer experience is tedious, but necessary.
-Uncovering a bug too late can cost precious hours of pre-release testing.
+As a product manager, it's crucial to explore new versions of the application.
+To find bugs, of course, but also to determine opportunities to improve customer experience.
+Efficiently uncovering is tedious, but necessary.
+And discovering a bug too late in the development process can cost precious hours of pre-release testing.

-We decided that the best way to reduce the number of iterations would be to detect as many bugs as possible automatically.
-The developer fixes them, and the PM can focus on the things that matter most: the product and customer.
+We came to the conclusion that the best way to improve this QA process would be to detect as many bugs as possible automatically.
+Developers can fix bugs sooner and PM can focus what matters most: product and customer.
 Having reached this conclusion, we started coding.